DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.0.1.md

 - [x] Update the UI for the Questions screen to match the new UI style
-- [ ] Music now stops when going to the main menu
+- [ ] Stops music when going to the main menu
 - [ ] Settings Menu does nothing
 - [ ] Dialogue should not start typing until the animation fades in
 - [ ] Alli song is too loud + the new mix should be imported